syncfusion-content/asp.netmvc-docs/aspnetmvc/NavigationDrawer/Animations.md

-> Note: Transition slide type works only with fixed position.
+N> Transition slide type works only with fixed position.

 The default value is Overlay.